pattonsgirl/CEG2350/docs/Labs/Lab11/Instructions.md

 When you use `ssh`, you specify a `hostname` after the `@` sign.
 Typically a `hostname` is a pretty name the associates with the IP address of the server.
 We do not have a pretty name set up for your AWS instances, so the only way to address them is by their public IP address (as you've been doing all semester).

-7. Open a browser on your local system (can't do it in AWS :wink:).
+7. Open a browser on your local system (can't do it in AWS <p>&#128540;</p>).
 Type your AWS instance's public IP into the URL bar.
 If your page shows, take a screenshot with the URL bar included.
    - **Note**: you may need to explicitly type `http://` in front of your AWS instance's public IP.
 We'll talk about it later.

 **Resources**